 The RA provides important information about the processing of claims and adjustment requests as well as additional financial transactions such as refunds or recoupment amounts withheld.
+ForwardHealth provides electronic RAs to providers on their secure ForwardHealth Portal accounts when at least one claim, adjustment request, or financial transaction is processed.
 RAs are generated from the appropriate ForwardHealth program when at least one claim, adjustment request, or financial transaction is processed.
 An RA is generated regardless of how a claim or adjustment is submitted (electronically or on paper).

-Effective May 1, 2010, providers will be required to access their secure ForwardHealth provider Portal account to obtain their RAs.
+Effective May 1, 2010, providers will be required to access their secure ForwardHealth provider Portal account to obtain their RA.

 RAs are accessible to providers in a TXT format via the secure Provider area of the Portal.
-Begining April 1, 2010, providers will also be able to download the RA from their secure provider Portal account in a new CSV format.
+Providers are also able to download the RA from their secure provider Portal account in a new \underline{CSV} format.